Diarrhea in dogs: What gives dogs diarrhea and when to call the vet

 Dogs can get intestinal parasites from contaminated soil, water, food, or other infected dogs.
 Intestinal parasites in dogs include coccidia, giardia, roundworms, hookworms, and whipworms.
 Young dogs and dogs with compromised immune systems are most susceptible to parasites.
 Diarrhea is the most common symptom, but chronic infection can lead to weight loss.

-Veterinarians can diagnose intestinal parasites by examining your dog’s poop.
-Once the parasite is identified, your veterinarian will prescribe an appropriate treatment.
+Vets can diagnose intestinal parasites by examining your dog’s poop.
+Once the parasite is identified, your vet will prescribe an appropriate treatment.
 Some diarrhea-causing parasites can be transmitted to humans, so it is essential to use caution when picking up after your dog.

 Change in diet